 Everest-the highest mountain on earth is the ultimate destination for all adventure lover.
 However, everybody cannot climb Everest to its top, therefore, most of them end of trekking to it's Base Camp for the close view of Everest and lifetime experience of Trekking in the Sagarmatha region.
 We organize this trek to all ages of people from 8-10 years old kid to 70 years old people with our expert guide and crew.
 You can trek upto Everest base camp without compromising sleeping comfort in Tea House and lodges including delicious food of your choices and hot shower.

 Arrival at Tribhuvan International Airport at Kathmandu.
 On arrival meet, assist and transfer to the hotel by our representative.
 Welcome drinks on arrival and briefing of tour program by one of our representative from the company.

-After breakfast start full day sightseeing in UNESCO heritage sites.
+After breakfast starts full day sightseeing in UNESCO heritage sites.
 Sightseeing at Bouddhanath Stupa- a very important religious site for the followers of Buddhism.
 It is located northeast from the Kathmandu city center.
 The Stupa is regarded as the centre of faith for the Buddhists.
 This is also the largest Stupa of Nepal.
 The Stupa rich in Buddhist arts and cultural heritage is also a popular pilgrimage site.
 Another sightseeing place is Pashupatinath Temple - a famous Hindu temple dedicated to Lord Shiva and located on the banks of the Bagmati River.
 This temple is considered one of the sacred temples of Hindu faith.
 This "extensive Hindu temple precinct" is a "sprawling collection of temples, ashrams, images and inscriptions raised over the centuries.
 The last sightseeing place Patan Durbar Square- enlisted in the UNESCO World Heritage Sites is a distinct place for arts and architecture that is reflected on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th century.
 The square offers myriad opportunities for visitor willing to study and research artistic and architectural masterpieces, history and culture of Patan.
 Rest of the time is free on your own.